(⌐■_■) Utkar5hM

 performance schema

-For configuring performance schema, I’ve followed the following guide: Query Profiling Using Performance Schema
+For configuring performance schema, I followed this guide: Query Profiling Using Performance Schema

 Process Exporter

-Okay bet, so I had the Process Exporter running, logging CPU and memory usage like a pro, but I lowkey fumbled and missed the Prometheus retention window.
-No screenshots, no backup but just vibe.
-You’re gonna have to trust me on this one fr.
+I had the Process Exporter logging CPU and memory usage, but unfortunately missed the Prometheus retention window.
+No screenshots or backups this time.

 System Configuration